kim-le/stock-statement-generator/README.md

-# stock-market
+# Stock Statement Generator

-Forma AI's stock market statement generator coding test
+A transaction statement generator for a existing trader on Forma AI's stock trading system.